MatthiasEschhold/domain-driven-design-cards/docs/mkdocs-en.md

 > Bounded Context Game
 >
-> Finding and defining Bounded Contexts based on the results of collaborative modeling techniques.
+> Find and define Bounded Contexts based on the results of collaborative modeling techniques.

 > Strategic Classification Game
 >